-- A) The exhibitor cannot have earned a total of one hundred (100) or more lifetime performance points in any PHBA class in which that exhibitor seeks to show as a novice amateur.
+A) The exhibitor cannot have earned a total of one hundred (100) or more lifetime performance points in any PHBA class in which that exhibitor seeks to show as a novice amateur.
 This one hundred point threshold is regardless of division (open, amateur, novice amateur, amateur select, novice youth or youth (13 and under or 14 to 18 excluding any walk trot division) in a class.
-(Example: 21 points in open western pleasure, plus 25 points in novice amateur western pleasure plus 27 points in amateur eystern pleasure plus 27 points in amateur western pleasure western pleasure western pleasure) - 1) Halter, color, longe line, hunter in hand, and parade points are not used in calculating Novice Amateur eligibility.
+(Example: 21 points in open western pleasure, plus 25 points in novice amateur western pleasure plus 27 points in amateur select western pleasure plus 27 points in amateur select western pleasure plus 27 points in amateur western pleasure western pleasure plus 28 points in enligible to show Novice Amateur in novice amateur western pleasure)

+1) Halter, color, longe line, hunter in hand, and parade points are not used in calculating Novice Amateur eligibility.
 However points earned in amateur halter, color and longe line classes may be used in calculating novice amateur year end high point awards and in calculating the novice amateur top ten exhibitor lists provided that the exhibitor has earned at least 50 performance points in a class designated as novice amateur.
 Points earned in color halter and longe line may be used in calculating high point awards at APA shows.

-- B. An exhibitor is ineligible to show in or receive points as a novice amateur in a class in which the exhibitor has won a World Champion title in a PHBA performance class in any division except walk trot. - C. An exhibitor is ineligible to show in or receive points as a novice amateur in a class in which the exhibitor has won a World Champion title in any other equine organization's performance class in any division except walk trot. - D. An exhibitor cannot have earned more than 25 points in any other equine organization's performance class, regardless of levels, classifications of points or divisions, to be considered a Novice Amateur in that same PHBA class. - E. An exhibitor cannot have earned more than \$5000 in cash awards resulting from a performance class in PHBA or other equine organization.
-For purposes of this rule, monies earned as a result of the Palomino Incentive Fund shall not count towards this \$5000 limitation. - F. An exhibitor may not have received monetary compensation for training an equine activity and be eligible for a Novice Amateur designation. - G. This Rule is effective as of January 1, 2017.
+B. An exhibitor is ineligible to show in or receive points as a novice amateur in a class in which the exhibitor has won a World Champion title in a PHBA performance class in any division except walk trot.

+C. An exhibitor is ineligible to show in or receive points as a novice amateur in a class in which the exhibitor has won a World Champion title in any other equine organization's performance class in any division except walk trot.

+D. An exhibitor cannot have earned more than 25 points in any other equine organization's performance class, regardless of levels, classifications of points or divisions, to be considered a Novice Amateur in that same PHBA class.

+E. An exhibitor cannot have earned more than \$5000 in cash awards resulting from a performance class in PHBA or other equine organization.
+For purposes of this rule, monies earned as a result of the Palomino Incentive Fund shall not count towards this \$5000 limitation.

+F. An exhibitor may not have received monetary compensation for training an equine activity and be eligible for a Novice Amateur designation.

+G. This Rule is effective as of January 1, 2017.
 All points previously earned by any exhibitor in any performance class prior to January 1, 2017 shall count towards his/her Novice Amateur eligibility.